Level up their product across many technologies

 Quote about working on the Corverix project

-He was seeing a focus on reactive and illness based care, rather than a preventive and longitudinal model.
+He was seeing a focus on reactive and illness-based care, rather than a preventive and longitudinal model.
 In parallel, doctors and health systems were ill-equipped to integrate device wearable technology and biomarkers.
-Michael felt there had to be a way to guide individuals earlier in life to change behavior to mitigate the need for costly procedures and care down the road.
+Michael felt there had to be a way to guide individuals to change behaviors earlier in life to mitigate the need for costly procedures and care down the road.
 There was a tremendous opportunity in guiding useful interpretation of wearable data.

-The COVID pandemic was a catalyst for virtual patient and doctor interaction.
-The timing felt right to further evolve Corverix.
-The primary product being a mobile application that helps inform virtual, on demand cardiovascular care.
+The COVID-19 pandemic was a catalyst for virtual patient and doctor interaction.
+The timing felt right to further evolve Corverix with the primary product being a mobile application that helps inform virtual, on-demand cardiovascular care.
 Corverix began looking into options to support the growth of both the business and their product suite.
-The primary goal to allow for audience expansion and robust subscription capabilities to begin driving revenue into the growing business.
+They wanted to prioritize audience expansion and robust subscription capabilities to begin driving revenue into the growing business.

 Corverix was made up of a variety of technologies and integrations, including an iOS App built in React Native, a website for both potential and current customers, and a provider platform.
-Having a partner that was able to bring a wide breadth of knowledge and support all aspects out of the gate was important.
-It was also important to find a partner with experience in healthcare, in particular HIPAA compliance.
-After a few conversations, Michael felt confident that thoughtbot had the expertise as well as the understanding of the opportunity to be his technology partner.
+Having a partner that was able to bring a wide breadth of knowledge and support all platforms out of the gate was important.
+It was also crucial to find a partner with experience in healthcare, particularly HIPAA compliance.
+After a few conversations, Michael felt confident that thoughtbot had the expertise as well as the understanding to be his technology partner.